SachaCR/denock/README.md

 # Denock

 This module allow you to intercept HTTP calls.
-It's inspired from the NPM package nock.
+It's inspired from the NPM package [nock](https://www.npmjs.com/package/nock).
+So your tests will not need `--allow-net` flag anymore.😝

 The package works but is still experimental.
 You can use it for some tests but there is a lot to do to make it stable.